 - 0 No data

 - 1 Torque control

 - 2 velocity control, velocity feedback

 - 3 Velocity control, position feedback

 - 4 Position control, position feedback

 - 5 Position and velocity control, position and velocity feedback

 - 6 Velocity control

 - 7 User-defined

-- 4. At the Insert Slave window, enter the name and location of the Drive IDN List File for this slave.
+- 4. Enter the name and location of the DriveIDN ListFilename: for this slave.
 Use the Browse button to locate the file if necessary.

 - 5. If this axis is a digitizing axis (external feedback will be used), check the Digitizing Axis box.
 The telegram changes to 7, Digitizing Axis Probe Edge checkboxes become active, and IDN 53 is added to the AT (if not already present).